Mister Miracle: Shilo Norman

 Abandoned by his mother when he was only an infant, Shilo Norman's desire to escape was fostered in an abusive orphanage.

-He eventually ran away and ended up on the streets near the informal ward of escapologist Thaddeus Brown (the original Mister Miracle), and he served as an occasional stand-in.
-When Brown was murdered by Intergang mobster Steel Hand, Scott Free avenged his new friend's death by taking on the identity of Mister Miracle and brought Steel Hand to justice.
-After Brown's death, Shilo worked with Scott and his wife Barda.
-A master escape artist himself, the now-adult Shilo was appointed security chief of the Slabside Island Maximum Security prison for Metahumans known as the Slab.
-He held his own during the Joker's "Last Laugh" riot and was promoted to Warden of the Slab, which had by then been relocated to Antarctica.
-A somewhat reconceived Shilo Norman appears in Grant Morrison's Seven Soldiers crossover.
-In Final Crisis #2, Shilo tells Sonny Sumo "There was a cosmic war and the powers of evil won", prompting him to form a team to fight the evil gods.
-Shilo was later summoned by Nix Uotan to fight against Mandrakk the Dark Monitor.
+He eventually runs away and ends up on the streets near the informal ward of Thaddeus Brown (the original Mister Miracle), and he served as an occasional stand-in.
+When Brown is murdered by Steel Hand, Scott Free avenges his death by taking on the identity of Mister Miracle and bringing Steel Hand to justice.
+Shilo also works with Scott and his wife Barda.
+Shilo later becomes security chief of the Slab, a maximum-security prison.

-Shilo would later appear as Mister Miracle alongside his other Seven Soldiers team mates in the Grant Morrison and Dan Didio written Sideways.

-Shilo Norman's Mister Miracle also appears in Mister Miracle: The Source of Freedom, a six-issue miniseries spinning out of the events of DC Future State and tying into Infinite Frontier.
+Shilo Norman also appears in Mister Miracle: The Source of Freedom, a six-issue miniseries spinning out of the events of "DC Future State" and tying into "Infinite Frontier".